lfe/lfe/doc/src/lfe_guide.7.md

 there is no need to quote the record and field names as these are always literal atoms.

-To simplify defining records there is a predefined macro:
+To simplify defining and using records there is a predefined macro:

 ```
 (defrecord name